Skip to contents

 pip_add(p, "eval_model", \(x = ~fit_model) x,

-group = "model", tags = c("daily", "report")
+tags = c("model", "daily", "report")

 )

-pip_view(p, filter = list(group = "model"))
+pip_view(p, filter = list(state = "new"))

 #> ----------------------------------------

-#> step group depends out state tags
+#> step depends out state tags

-#> fit_model model [NULL] new model
+#> fit_model [NULL] new model

-#> eval_model model fit_model [NULL] new daily,report
+#> eval_model fit_model [NULL] new model,daily,report

-# Combine filters: group AND state
+# Combine filters: step pattern AND state

-pip_view(p, filter = list(group = "model", state = "new"))
+pip_view(p, filter = list(step = "model", state = "new"))

 #> ----------------------------------------